Best Things to Do in Victoria, Canada

 Victoria Harbour Ferry

-Whether you’re a local or just passing through one of the best things to do in Victoria is to explore the Inner Harbour and downtown waterfront on a Victoria Harbour Ferry.
+Whether you’re a local or just passing through, one of the coolest things to do in Victoria is to take a Victoria Harbour Ferry to explore the Inner Harbour and downtown waterfront.

-There’s a handful of options for getting around Victoria Harbour on ferry.
-The most popular for visitors are the 45-minute Harbour Tours and 75-minute Gorge Tours.
+There are a handful of transportation options for getting around Victoria Harbour on the ferry.
+The 45-minute Harbour Tours and 75-minute Gorge Tours are the most popular for visitors.

 Harbour Ferry

-The intimate 12-person Victoria Harbour Tour skates through thousands of years of Victoria’s history from the Coast Salish people to early European explorers to the city’s modern age as you float among some of the best sightseeing in Victoria.
+The intimate 12-person Victoria Harbour Tour skates through thousands of years of Victoria’s history, from the Coast Salish people to early European explorers to the city’s modern age, as you float among some of the best sights in Victoria.

 On the 10-person Gorge Tour, you’ll float past Victoria’s historic neighbourhoods and shipyards along the Gorge Waterway between Victoria Harbour and Portage Inlet while learning more about the history of the city’s first settlers and local marine ecosystems.